Skip to content

 Pictory turns text content (blog posts, scripts, articles) into videos using stock footage, AI voiceover, and auto-captions.
 The use case is narrow but valuable: marketing teams who need to scale video output and don't have raw footage to start from.
 The output is professional but predictable; for creative work you'd use Runway or Shade.
 For repeatable, branded marketing video, Pictory is the fastest tool.

 Pricing: Free trial with 3 video projects.
-Standard at $19/month for 30 videos/month; Premium at $39/month for 90 videos.
-Annual billing saves 25%.
+Starter at $25/month; Professional at $35/month.
+Annual billing saves 40%.

 Best for: B2B marketing teams turning blog posts into videos, course creators converting lessons to video, and SMB marketers without a video producer.